jqhoogland/rationalia-starter/LW/Concepts/Connotation.md

   - Tag
 synchedAt: '2022-08-29T11:09:09.622Z'
 ---

 # Connotation

 **Connotation** is a subjective cultural and/or emotional coloration in addition to the explicit or denotative meaning of any specific word or phrase in a language, i.e. emotional association with a word.

-## Blog posts
+## Blog Posts

 - [When Truth is a Trap](http://www.overcomingbias.com/2006/12/when_truth_is_a.html) by David J. Balan
-- [Useless Medical Disclaimers](http://lesswrong.com/lw/h4/useless_medical_disclaimers/) \- Inability of most people to adequately process statistical information causes even _mentioning_ of negative [[Possibility|possibilities]], with probability however small, to produce significant negative affect.
+- [Useless Medical Disclaimers](http://lesswrong.com/lw/h4/useless_medical_disclaimers/) \- Inability of most people to adequately process statistical information causes even *mentioning* of negative [[Possibility|possibilities]], with probability however small, to produce significant negative affect.
 - [Rationality and the English Language](http://lesswrong.com/lw/jc/rationality_and_the_english_language/)
 - [Sneaking in Connotations](http://lesswrong.com/lw/ny/sneaking_in_connotations/)
 - [When Truth Isn't Enough](http://lesswrong.com/lw/4h/when_truth_isnt_enough/) by [Yvain](https://wiki.lesswrong.com/wiki/Yvain)

-## See also
+## See Also

 - [[Antiprediction]]
 - [[Not Technically A Lie|Not technically a lie]]